 To get started, just follow the steps below:

 Creating a Cloudflare account is free.
 You can sign up for Cloudflare at www.cloudflare.com.

+Once you’ve chosen a plan, Cloudflare will begin scanning the domain.
 The scan will take a minute or so, after which Cloudflare will automatically detect any existing DNS records already in place for your domain, including where the domain is currently pointed and any email settings.

 You’ll see a list of your domain’s existing DNS records once Cloudflare detects them.
 If you need to change any of these settings or add new DNS records, you can do so at this point, but you can most likely just leave these settings alone.

 If your domain is already pointed to Flywheel, you probably don’t want to change anything here.
 Otherwise, you can update now, or you can do that through your Cloudflare dashboard any time after you’ve completed this setup process.
 (Here’s how to point your DNS records to Flywheel.)

 Note that not all records will show the Cloudflare icon in the status column; only records that control actual web traffic, which usually means A records or CNAMEs that redirect to A records.
 The gray cloud (or none at all) will likely show in the Status for other DNS records.
 That’s normal.
 Those will still work; they just won’t be proxied by Cloudflare.

 You’ll be prompted to change your name servers to values provided by Cloudflare.
 The current nameservers will display up top, with the replacement nameservers listed below